ymgaq/AQ/ISSUE_TEMPLATE.md

 Since the developer is so busy, please understand that unimportant questions or requests may not be respond.

 [Before adding an issue]
-Please search and confirm that there are similar issues and question, including those already closed.
+Please search and confirm that there are similar issues and questions, including those already closed.

 [How to add a new issue]
 **Title**